-BTS and Metallica redefined the parameters of live entertainment on March 20, 2026, as global ticket markets recorded near-total sellouts for their upcoming stadium tours.
+BTS and Metallica redefined the parameters of live entertainment as global ticket markets recorded near-total sellouts for their upcoming stadium tours.
 The release of the group album ARIRANG coincided with a surge in digital traffic that paralyzed several primary ticketing portals.
 Fans across three continents spent the morning attempting to secure seats for the return of the seven-member pop entity.
 RM, Jin, Suga, J-hope, Jimin, V, and Jung Kook have not performed together in a full tour capacity for years.
 This absence created a massive reservoir of demand that now translates into record-breaking secondary market prices.
+By March 20, 2026, demand had moved beyond fandom into infrastructure stress.

 BTS Returns to Goyang Stadium for Arirang Launch